Gilgandra, New South Wales: Annual events

-Shops and Services
+Shops and services

 Retail

 Miller Street is the main street with a full offering of retail stores.
-The Central Stores offer a range of merchandise from fashion to homewares, books and jewellery.
-Interest is added with an antiques, two beauty and cosmetic retailers and two hairdressers, a well-stocked pharmacy, newsagent and electrical retailer.

 Target Country closed its Gilgandra branch on 6 July 2019.
 However, the main street has a range of grocery providers with a bakery and a butcher and a grocery / liquor store.
 Farmers, and the community's hardware needs, are met by timber retailers, farm suppliers and farm machinery suppliers, and grain and timber stores as well as hardware store in the main street.

-Professional Services
+Professional services

 Several different financial/legal professional services firms operate in the town, from two private legal firms, to an insurance broker, three accountants and business services firms.
 There is a combined real estate/stock & station agency.

-Gilgandra Veterinary Clinic serves the needs of farm animal production and large animals, right through to domestic pets.